kode8/kode8_bootstrap/README.md

 Run...

 1. git clone https://github.com/kode8/bootstrap.git
+2. cd bootstrap
+3. Install https://imageoptim.com/ for MacOS, this is used for the automatic image compression in Gulp
-2. npm install
+3. npm install
-3. bower install
+4. bower install
-4. gulp
+5. gulp

 That's it.